West Yorkshire: Demography

+West Yorkshire is ethnically diverse, hosting large populations of multiple ethnic minority groups.
+Most notably, the city of Bradford is well known for its large concentration of British Pakistanis, the highest by percentage in the country.
+Leeds and Kirklees also have large British Pakistani populations.
+Kirklees also hosts a large population of British Indians.
+West Yorkshire is home to a large Eastern European population, particularly British Poles.
+Ethnic minorities totalled to over 21% of West Yorkshire's population in 2011.

 Economy

 Industries

 Leeds has since attracted investment from financial institutions, to become a recognised financial centre, with many banks, building societies and insurance companies having offices in the city.
 Wakefield has also attracted many service-based industries, in particular call centres.
 Two of the big four supermarkets are from West Yorkshire.
 Morrisons is based in Bradford, while Asda is based in Leeds.

 West Yorkshire grew up around several industries.
 Wakefield, Castleford, Pontefract and South and East Leeds were traditional coal mining areas.